Wednesday, September 9th 2020, 10:40 am - Everything you should know about the importance of location data and privacy for The Weather Network app.

 LATEST UPDATES WITH APPLE’S iOS 14

-Location is a hot topic when it comes to privacy, and Apple’s iOS 14 is coming out with a new feature that gives the consumer better control over whether they reveal their precise location or an approximate location.
+Location is a hot topic when it comes to privacy, and Apple’s iOS 14 has a feature that gives the consumer better control over whether they reveal their precise location or an approximate location.

 By using the approximate (or non-precise) location setting in iOS, it will show a person “somewhere” in a circle — not necessarily in the center — and that general location is recomputed a few times each hour.
 However, this setting doesn’t allow for up-to-the-minute and accurate weather alerts from our app for the exact location that you are in at that specific moment.